-1. The data model below, using UN/CEFACT methodology, is the result of the mapping using UN/CEFACT eCert SPS data standard and message structure and an example of an electronic certificate for food.
+1. The data model below, called eFood certificate using UN/CEFACT methodology, is the result of the mapping using UN/CEFACT eCert SPS data standard and message structure and an example of an electronic certificate for food.

-Link for an electronic certificate for food using UN/CEFACT methodology
+Link for the data model for eFood certificate using UN/CEFACT methodology eFood certificate using UNCEFACT me

-Another example of an electronic certificate for food that is aligned with the reference data model in Annex I of this guidance is the CODEX Derived Information Package (DIP) in the World Customs Organisation Data Model29 (WCO DM).
+Another example of an electronic certificate for food that is aligned with the reference data model in Annex I of this guidance is the CODEX Derived Information Package (DIP) in the World Customs Organisation Data Mode^{P9} (WCO DM).
 The Codex DIP is a specific Derived Information Package and a subset of the WCO DM.